COVID-19 Vaccine Info Session for ECE Providers

 As the Deputy Head of School of the International School of Tucson (IST), Jessica supports the infant, toddler, preschool, and Kindergarten programs.
 She has served as the early childhood director at IST since July 2011.

 Jessica attended the University of Arizona and studied Health Sciences and Early Childhood Education.
 During her student teaching semester, Jessica discovered that her passion was early childhood education.
 She has taught pre-kindergarten and was the co-director of a preschool in Tucson for 5 years.

 Resources and Handouts

-We’re proud to announce that Arizona AEYC, First Things First, Southern Arizona AEYC, Child Care Resource & Referral – Arizona, and Arizona Early Childhood Education Association will co-partner on this project.
+These sessions were provided by Arizona AEYC in collaboration with First Things First, Southern Arizona AEYC, Child Care Resource & Referral – Arizona, and Arizona Early Childhood Education Association will co-partner on this project.